rickyHong/1Qbit-QEMIST-repl/README.md

 ## Getting started

-To get started install the package, then see the [Jupyter notebooks](./examples/) for example usage.
+To get started, install the package, then see the [Jupyter notebooks](./examples/) for example usage.

 ## Contents of the repository

-Details the organization of this repository and the contents of each folder
+Details the organization of this repository and the contents of each folder.

 - **cont_integration** :
-Tools and script for continuous integration (versioning, automated testing and updating documentation)
+Tools and script for continuous integration (versioning, automated testing, and updating documentation)

 - **documentation** :
 Source code documentation and user documentation